robktaylor/pdsnd_github/README.md

 Python file: bikeshare.py

 ### Known bugs
-There are no known bugs to the bikeshare.py program
+There are no known bugs to the bikeshare.py program.

+### Updates/Revisions
+There are currently no updates or revisions to this project.

 ### Credits
 Credit is due to the Udacity Programming for Data Science course.